 You’re alllllllllllllmost ready to get started cooking!
 But there’s one more thing you need to do – run the steam test.

 This can take awhile.
-While you’re waiting for the steam test to do it’s thing, keep scrolling down.
+While you’re waiting for the steam test to finish, we’ve got a list of interesting articles you’ll want to check out:

 There are quite a few people who say the steam test isn’t necessary… to just go ahead and cook.
 However, I feel like the steam test helps break in your Instant Pot and work out any kinks and factory dust.
 Plus, it’s hard to go wrong boiling water. 😉